top of page

 Personal life

 On May 27, 1896, Charles married Miss Mary Warden in Philadelphia, PA.
-Mary was the daughter of William G. Warden, who was an early Standard Oil partner, and the granddaughter of industrialist Daniel Bushnell who was also connected to Standard Oil since his firm was also bought by Standard.
+Mary was the daughter of William G. Warden, who was an early Standard Oil partner, and the granddaughter of industrialist Daniel Bushnell who was also connected to Standard Oil since his firm was also bought by Standard Oil.

 CW's Bachelor Party and credit book entries from the Union Club of Cleveland